isaacullah/isaacullah.github.io/_posts/2016-02-12-List-of-FOSS-tools-for-academics.md

 - [SQLite](https://www.sqlite.org/) - SQLite is a very widely used Open database format.
 It's used as a database engine by a lot of other FOSS projects, such as GRASS, so it's useful to be familiar with it.
 [Linux, Mac, Windows]

 #### Text editing
 - [Gedit](https://wiki.gnome.org/Apps/Gedit) - A basic lightweight text editor with syntax highlighting that just does what you want it to.
-My personal favorite.
-Does require GTK libraries, however. **Highly recommended.** [Linux, Mac, Windows]
+This was my personal favorite until recently.
+Does require GTK libraries, however.
+[Linux, Mac, Windows]
-- [Medit](http://mooedit.sourceforge.net/) - Also good and lightweight, and doesn't require GTK.
-[Linux]
+- [Medit](http://mooedit.sourceforge.net/) - Same functionality as Gedit, but lighter and sleeker because it doesn't require GTK.
+I've switched to this as my main text editor. **Highly recommended.** [Linux]
 - [Notepad++](https://notepad-plus-plus.org/) - Probably the best option for Windows users. **Highly recommended.** [Windows, Mac, Linux]
 - [Geany](http://www.geany.org/) - Another good cross-platform text editor.
 Some basic IDE tools included.
 [Linux, Mac, Windows]